 The chemical engineering graduate program offers advanced study, with core courses in thermodynamics, transport phenomena, reaction kinetics, and applied mathematics.
-A wide range of technical electives is available to accommodate the interests of the individual student.
-The program is intended to confer proficiency in process analysis, synthesis, and design.
+A wide range of technical electives is available to accommodate the interests of each student.
+The program confers proficiency in process analysis, synthesis, and design.
 The environmental engineering option or emphasis in biotechnology via course work and thesis provide the background to apply advanced techniques of chemical engineering to problems in these areas, which are important fields of professional activity for chemical engineers.
 The thesis option provides additional flexibility-particularly for students pursuing a career in research and development.
 The option is also valuable for those who wish to carry out an experimental or computer software development program in an area of special interest to them.

 CURRICULUM-REQUIRED COURSES Sem. hours

-Engineering Mathematics 6

-ENGR 621 Transport Phenomena 3
+ENGR 611 Operations Research 3

-ENGR 623 Chemical Engineering Thermodynam nics 3
+ENGR 616 Engineering Mathematics I 3

-ENGR 624 Applied Reaction Kinetics & Catalyst is 3
+ENGR 618 Engineering Probability & Statistics .
+3

-Technical Electives 9
+Technical Electives (see below) 15

 ENGR 691 Thesis I or Technical Elective 3

 ENGR 692 Thesis II or Technical Elective 3

-Technical Elective for Non-Thesis Students 3

-Choose two of the three engineering mathematics courses with the approval of the student's advisor.
+Choose two of the three engineering mathematics the approval of the student's advisor. courses with